WhiteHouse/drushsubtree/README.md

     drush buildmanager-configure

+Next you can manually add/update subtrees with the commands described below, or via automated Build Manger builds.
+(See [Build Manger integration](#build-manager-integration) for information on how Drush Subtree works with automateds builds managed by Drush Make and Build Manager.)

 If you're already familiar with git-subtree, see documentation and examples for the `subtree` command.
 This interface is the same as git subtree's with a few simplifications (it grabs parameters from your Build Manager config, so you